ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 ## [From _The Bossier banner._](https://chroniclingamerica.loc.gov/lccn/sn85034235/1871-09-16/ed-1/seq-1)

 #### 1871-09-16 &middot; Bellevue, Bossier Parish, La.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ties.
+Dr. Ben net, a professor
-me ce ebrity. cousiders it :
+of some ce ebrity. cousiders it :
 an invaluable article of diet,
 and aaeribes to it very itnpor­
 tact lud a edical properties :